openwdl/wdl/python/README.md

 PyWDL
 =====

 A Python implementation of a WDL parser and language bindings.
-Also provides a local execution engine.

 WARNING
 -------